Partial permutation and alternating sign matrix polytopes: Partial permutohedron

 Now suppose $T$ and $T'$ differ by more than one tube, say $T$ is a $k$-tubing and $T'$ is a $(k+j)$-tubing for some $j$.
 Then $T'$ is obtained from $T$ by adding one tube at a time, $j$ times, and thus $C'$ is obtained from $C$ by $j$ iterations of (1) and/or (2) above. \end{proof}

 We now give a description of the dimension of a face in terms of its corresponding chain.
+This description involves \emph{missing ranks}, which we define below.

-Given a chain $C \in \mathcal{B}_m$, we say a rank $j$ is \emph{missing} from $C$ if there is no subset of size $j$ in $C$ and there is a subset of size greater than $j$ in $C$.
+\begin{definition} Given a chain $C \in \mathcal{B}_m$, we say a rank $j$ is \emph{missing} from $C$ if there is no subset of size $j$ in $C$ and there is a subset of size greater than $j$ in $C$. \end{definition}

 \begin{corollary} A face of $\mathcal{P}(m,m)$ is of dimension $k$ if and only if the corresponding chain has $k$ missing ranks. \end{corollary}

 \begin{proof} We know that adding a tube reduces the dimension of the corresponding face by one.
 Also, by Lemma~\ref{chain-contain}, we know that adding a tube corresponds to either adding a non-maximal subset or removing an element from every subset in the corresponding chain.
 In either case, this reduces the number of missing ranks in the chain by one.
 So, having $k$ missing ranks in the chain corresponds to having $m-k$ tubes, which by definition of the graph associahedron corresponds to a face being of dimension $k$. \end{proof}